ChenJiaoyan/OntoStreamLearn/README.md

 2. KBPA_StockPrediction/: "Deep Learning for Knowledge-Driven Ontology Stream Prediction."
 (CCKS-18), Deng, Shumin, Jeff Z. Pan, Jiaoyan Chen, and Huajun Chen.

-Air quality and meteology data can be downloaded by https://goo.gl/UXEw9C

 Please contact Jiaoyan Chen for any questions or interests.